The following 6 steps recap how to start an online work at home business that makes money:

 Now, let’s see how to start an online business step by step.

 Step 1: Find a Need to Fill

-If you want to set up yourself for success, don’t do like most people who, when they start building an online business, look for a product first before trying to find a market for it.
+If you want to set up yourself for success, don’t do like most people.
+When they start building an online business, they look for a product first.
+Then they try to find a market for it.
 That is putting the cart before the horse!

 The trick is to start with a market first.
 That is, look for people who have a particular problem and are searching online for a solution to it.
 Remember how I said at the beginning that the internet provides a level playing ground for all?
 Therefore all you have to do is:

 • Visit online forums to see what types of questions people are asking to solve problems that they have.
 These will provide clues as to what to offer them.